top of page

 The 2026 Economic Climate: Rates, Conflict, and Cost of Living

 But that's not all.
-The lack of new investors buying and putting these properties on the rental market has further worsen the rental housing supply.
-This, plus the surging migration rate have pushed Melbourne vacancy rates to historic lows (averaging 1.6%).
-For investors, this means record-high rents and virtually zero downtime.
+The lack of new investors entering the rental market has worsened the rental housing supply.
+Coupled with the surging migration rate, this has pushed Melbourne's vacancy rates to historic lows, averaging just 1.6%.
+This is not necessarily bad.

 Where are The Top 5 Suburbs in Melbourne for Yield?